| Year | Monthly Premium (R) | Change % | Annual Total |

 In many cases, clients are sold on a low starting premium with reassurance that:

-What is not always made clear is that:
+What is not always made clear:

 This is how many policies become unsustainable just when cover is needed most.